ryrob30/mobile-services.en/help/android/configuration/hit-batching.md

 Hit batching allows applications to hold hits from being sent until the number of hits in the queue have exceeded the configured limit.

->[!CAUTION]
->
->To use hit batching, you must enable offline tracking.

 >[!IMPORTANT]
 >
->To use hit batching, you must have SDK version 4.1 or later.
+>To use hit batching, you **must** enable offline tracking and have SDK version 4.1 or later

 To enable hit batching, update your `ADBMobileConfig.json` and specify a value for `batchLimit`: